-If you don’t know how to estimate travel expenses, you have come to the right place!
+So, if you don’t know how to estimate travel expenses for vacation planning, you have come to the right place!

 We use this step by step guide, Our TRAVEL COST ESTIMATOR, to calculate trip expenses before we commit to a travel plan.

 This post explains how use this travel cost estimator to figure out a vacation budget.

 At the end of the post, there’s a FREE download of the travel cost estimator we use to help you plan your own family vacations on a budget!

 When calculating travel expenses, we estimate the cost of each element of the trip to get a good idea of what we will spend.
 Online tools make it a lot easier to estimate the cost of travel.

 - How to estimate travel costs for a realistic vacation budget

 - The best vacation planning tools to estimate travel costs

 - Step by step guide to planning vacation expenses

 - 1. The Cost of Travel: How much will it cost to get there?